Planning & Development

 As of Oct.
 1, 2020, the Planning and Development Department began reviewing sidewalk widths and locations along all public streets within the city limits of Houston, while the Office of City Engineer reviews the sidewalk engineering specifications.

 Prior to Oct.
 1, 2020, the Office of City Engineer reviewed all sidewalk related applications.
 This new process allows the Planning and Development Department (PD) to review sidewalk widths and locations simultaneously with landscaping requirements along the public streets.
 It will allow planning staff to enforce the ordinance compliance before it reaches the late stages of the permitting process and avoid unnecessary delays.
 The new process also gives applicants the flexibility to file an application for the modification of sidewalks or safety buffer standards in certain circumstances.
-PD will review all sidewalk applications in collaboration with the Office of City Engineers (OCE) and the Mayor’s Office of Disabilities (MOD).
+PD will review all sidewalk applications in collaboration with the Office of City Engineers (OCE) and the Mayor’s Office for People With Disabilities (MOPD).

 Prior to Oct.
 1, 2020, the City had sidewalk requirements established based on different street classifications.
 However, the sidewalk requirements were not written in the ordinance, which created challenges for code enforcement.
 The existing sidewalk requirements were not changed.
 Instead, the ordinance amendments aim to streamline the sidewalk review process.
 It will help to enhance walkability of our city and improve safety and accessibility in the pedestrian environment.
 It will also support the goals of the City’s Vision Zero plan of ending roadway deaths and serious injuries in Houston by 2030.